Quantifying Avian Morphological Evolution through Deep Representation Learning: Discussion

 \subsection{Shape vs Texture}

 Recent critiques in computer vision suggest that CNNs are biased towards textural features rather than the whole shapes \parencite{Geirhos2018ImagenetTrained}.
-However, the aforementioned discussion on the geometry of our model's morphospace implies that our model mainly focuses on the body plan rather than textures, challenge this assumption in the context of fine-grained visual classification.
+However, the aforementioned discussion on the biological semantic of the embedding space implies that our model mainly focuses on the body plan rather than textures, challenge this assumption in the context of fine-grained visual classification.

 For instance, in the previously discussed phenotypic resemblances, Hirundinidae and Apodidae shares similar aerodynamic characteristics for the aerial insectivorous niche.
 The instance of Sphenisciformes, Alcidae, and Procellariiformes constitutes a more convincing argument.
 Penguins (Sphenisciformes) have highly specialised feathers, being extremely dense, thick, and visually scale-like \parencite{Williams2015Hidden}.
 Although \textcite{Williams2015Hidden} demonstrates that emperor penguins (\textit{Aptenodytes forsteri}) do have filoplumes and plumules, they are highly likely to be invisible in most images.
 While auks (Alcidae), albatrosses, petrels and shearwaters (Procellariiformes) have typical and normal feathers.
 If a model is textures biased, the three orders cannot be placed adjacently in the morphospace.